Author: UNICEF

 "The problem is global but the solutions must be found at the national, community and family level.
 We have a responsibility to protect, educate, and empower adolescents.
 We are all accountable for ending violence against girls," said Rao Gupta.

-The above information is from our reference library of resources relating to Adolescent Girls that includes:
+The above information is from our Adolescent Girls Publications that includes:

 2Am I Gay?
 Questions to Ask